ajithkjames/invoicer/README.md

 # Invoice Generator Django Rest API

-A Django app for managing the backend of an angularjs invoice generator app.
+A Django project for managing the backend of an invoice generator app.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to meet these requirements before installing this project:

 * Python (2.7)